nathanieldchu/academic-kickstart/content/philosophy/principles.md

 ## <i class="fas fa-gem" style="color:hsl(160, 100%, 50%)"></i> Life is rare, enjoy it

-The probability that the physical, biochemical, and social events occured in the exact sequence to produce me is [*unfathomably small*](https://visual.ly/community/infographic/science/what-are-odds).
+The probability that the physical, biochemical, and social events occurred in the exact sequence to produce me is [*unfathomably small*](https://visual.ly/community/infographic/science/what-are-odds).
 Therefore, I seek to enjoy life during my jackpot existence.
 Everything I do, I do because I want to.

 ## <i class="fas fa-globe-africa" style="color:hsl(160, 100%, 50%)"></i> The chance to live is worth sharing